Xilinx/inference-server/main/_sources/xmodel_example_python.rst.txt

 Inference
 ---------

-Using our images, we can construct a request to Xilinx Inference Server.
+Using our images, we can construct a request to AMD Inference Server.
 The ``ImageInferenceRequest`` class is a helper class that simplifies creating a request in the right format.
 It accepts an image or a list of images and an optional boolean parameter that indicates whether the request should store the images directly as a tensor of RGB values.
 By default, images are saved as base64-encoded strings however the Xmodel worker requires that the data is a tensor so we add *True*.